 ENROLLING A STUDENT

 The Guidance Office is open to enroll new students from 10:00 am to 2:00 pm daily.
-It is recommended that you call the main office and schedule an appointment; but, it is not required.
+Please call the main office to schedule an appointment.
 Before coming to the school to enroll, parents / guardians should visit the CCPS main website at https://www.carrollk12.org/instruction/studentservices/Pages/EnrollingAStudentInSchool.aspx to review the requirements and get a list of the necessary documentation.

 The Board of Education has a strong commitment to the learning process.
 Therefore, the Board of Education has a legitimate interest in regulating student attire and appearance during the school day in an effort to avoid disruption, to promote self-discipline, to promote student health and safety, and to maintain an atmosphere conducive to learning.